 - What did you teach the other person?

 - Katrina also spoke about this at TestBash Brighton 2016 watch it if you can.

-Mob Testing (Mob Programming or Mobbing) is not something you can do by yourself but you should read up about it in the Mob Programming Guidebook.
+Mob Testing (Mob Programming or Mobbing) is not something you can do by yourself.
 If you can, try to do it in work or get a few people together to try this out.
 A good chance to do this is at the end of a sprint demo session.
 Start with a 15-30 minute slot with the whole team.
 Get them to start asking questions and testing the product as a team.
 This is a great way to get non testers involved in testing and possibly help generate some new ideas or approaches.

 If you're lucky the meetup you attend might try this.
 If they don't try it, ask them!
 Any meetup organisers I know are crying out for feedback from the community of what they would like to see.
 Maaret regularly blogs and talks about this.
 It may not be something you can do at the moment but it is definitely something you need to be aware of.